-Claire Smith (644-0438, cjw03h@fsu.edu) is the College Composition program assistant.
-As assistant to Dr. Coxwell-Teague, she can answer most of the questions you may have about the College Composition Program, including roster conflicts, CC grade changes, CC copier codes, and classroom facility problems.
-She is normally in her office, 222-D, from 8:00 a.m. to 5:00 p.m.
+Claire Smith (644-0438, ciw03h@fsu.edu) is the College Composition program assistant.
+As assistant to Dr. Elias Domínguez-Barajas, she can answer most of the questions you may have about the College Composition Program, including roster conflicts, CC grade changes, CC copier codes, and classroom facility problems.
+She is normally in her office on the fourth floor admin suite, from 8:00 a.m. to 5:00 p.m.